FINANCING YOUR EXCHANGE

 Required after interview

-- For individuals or groups to get you rolling with the NSE process.
+- For individuals or groups to get you rolling with the NSE process, set up an appointment with the WKU NSE Advisor.

 The information on this website is provided for your convenience, but the WKU NSE Student Manual is the official source for all guidelines, rules and procedures for decisions related to your participation in NSE.
 It is expected that you will review this handbook.